nightingaleproject/Reference-NCHS-API/README.md

             }
         ],
     ```

 ## STEVE
-Jurisdictions can send their POST and GET requests through STEVE or direct to NCHS.

-### POST expected behavior
+There are two instances of FHIR APIs meeting this specification for jurisdictions to submit
+mortality data.
+One is provided as part of the State and Territorial Exchange of Vital Events
+(STEVE) system, and is intended to be the primary means for jurisdictions to both submit data to
+NCHS and to exchange FHIR-based vital records data with other jurisdictions.
+The other is provided
+by NCHS and is intended to act as a backup channel to the STEVE FHIR API in the event of a long term
+outage.
+Both APIs implement the same specification, so moving submission to the backup NCHS API if
+ever needed should require only a simple configuration change.
+When performing testing both channels
+should be included to insure that the backup channel configuration is functional.

+Jurisdiction client implementations in a production context are expected to only use the primary
+STEVE FHIR API for data submission to NCHS.
+If both APIs are used, the following behavior should be
+expected:

+* **Interjurisdictional Exchange**: Data submitted via the STEVE API will go to NCHS and also be
+  used for interjurisdictional exchange as configured by the submitting jurisdiction on STEVE.
+Data
+  submitted via the NCHS API will only go to NCHS and will not go to other jurisdictions.

-If a duplicate message is POST'd through STEVE and direct to NCHS, the second message received will be ignored.
+* **Duplicate Submissions**: If a duplicate message is POST'd both through STEVE and directly to

-### GET expected behavior
-If a jurisdiction places a GET request through STEVE and a GET request direct to NCHS, they will recieve all messages that have not been retrieved through that channel yet.
-Therefore, the two requests may have duplicate messages.
-Clients are expected to typically only use one channel.
-If the client needs to make requests through both channels, the client is responsible for ignoring duplicate messages that come through both channels.

-### Authenticate
+  NCHS the second message received will be ignored by NCHS.
+This is based on comparing the message
+  ID of the submission, not on the content of the message, and is the same behavior as expected
+  when submitting two duplicate copies of a message to the same API.

+* **Duplicate Retrievals**: The NVSS FHIR APIs keep track of which messages have been retrieved via
+  GET requests.
+Subsequent GET requests will not retrieve messages that have already been retrieved.
+  However, the NCHS and STEVE FHIR APIs keep track of which messages have been retrieved separately
+  from each other.
+If a jurisdiction places a GET request through STEVE and subsequently places a
+  GET request directly to NCHS the two requests will contain duplicate messages.
+If for any reason a
+  client implementation needs to make requests through both channels the client is responsible for
+  ignoring duplicate messages that come through both channels using the message ID to detect
+  duplicates.

+## Authentication
 ```
 POST https://<OAuthHost>/auth/oauth/v2/token
 ```